Transforming Knowledge Work: The Lean Approach to AI Integration

 Result: A disaster — followed by an extraordinary recovery once people were allowed to be ingenious, collaborative, valued, and solve problems every day.

-Lean is still treated as a toolkit for process optimisation — often outsourced to consultants who descend with PowerPoints to “redesign” the enterprise.
-We even gave it a name: Business Process Reengineering.
+Lean is often treated as a toolkit for process optimisation.
+Many organisations outsource this task to consultants who arrive with PowerPoints to “redesign” the enterprise.
+We even coined a term for it: Business Process Reengineering.

 Lean never mattered because it optimised processes.
 It mattered because it ENGAGED PEOPLE TO THINK, COLLABORATIVELY.

-So, a good time to watch the video.
+So, it’s a good time to watch the video.
 Start there ».

 Draw your own conclusions.